-Do you know someone who needs this message on being used by God?
-If so, sign them up to receive weekly or forward this devotion to them as a blessing for their growth in Christ.
+Do you know someone who needs this message on living a sinful life?
+Click below to forward this devotion to them.